Paving / Asphalt Superintendent

 How does a city decide whether a road with potholes is going to get re-paved?
 Will enough people complaining to the city get it moved to the top of the list?

-Asked by shaga about 12 years ago
+Asked by shaga over 12 years ago

 The City or the many I have worked for use a computer program to select routes to pave.It's based on things like traffic volume and last time it was paved.But yes the people speak and they shall be heard!
 I have been on a job may times and get a call that we have to move a road up on the list because of the complaints.